RagtagOpen/cta-aggregator/README.md

 ### Upcoming Features
 * Authentication
 * Events: endpoint for Event data in iCal format
-* Events: validate that if event is onsite, that it also has an location associated with it
 * Events: Change `upcoming` query to be flexible, allowing querying for upcoming and past events
 * Location: consider location valid if it has either a zip or a city and state (don't require all three)
 * Location: get list of events associated with location
+* Contacts: get list of events associated with contact
 * Contact: Phone number validation
-* Contacts: case insensitive search for name
-* Contacts: get list of events associated with contact
 * Versioning: in header rather than url
 * Allow for creation of relationships when Event is created?
 Breaks JSON API spec, but would be convenient.